-Since after two major release, Apple brought rapid evolution to secure there macOS Volumes where it is too much difficult to make any changes on root volume.
-They have made cryptographical way to access there root volume which is not possible to do if you are newbie.
-In this article i will show you how we can access and Write Access on Big Sur and newer OS also this guide also works on Catalina.
+Since after two major releases, Apple brought rapid evolution to secure their macOS Volumes where it is too much difficult to make any changes on the root volume.
+They have made cryptographical ways to access their root volume which is not possible to do if you are a newbie.
+In this article, I will show you how we can access and Write Access on Big Sur and newer OS also this guide also works on Catalina.

-To Enable Write Access on Big Sur, Primary step is to disable System Integrity Protection (SIP) and Disable cryptographic verification and all this can done in following way.
-Ideally if you are Legit mac user you can simply boot into Recovery and use following commands which can disable SIP and cryptographic verification.
+To Enable Write Access on Big Sur, the Primary step is to disable System Integrity Protection (SIP) and Disable cryptographic verification all this can be done in the following way.
+Ideally, if you are a Legit mac user you can simply boot into Recovery and use the following commands which can disable SIP and cryptographic verification.

 csrutil disable csrutil authenticated-root disable

-If you are Clover user kindly following way.
+If you are Clover or Open Core user then kindly follow the way.

 - Open config.plist in Clover Configurator